KanciorzOszust/Open-Source-ProbabilityDistributions/README.md

 (*Note2 it isn't perfect, distributions can have some errors and imperfections mostly Joint Distributions*)

-If you find any bug let me know at (jasiekpojda@gmail.com)
+If you find any bug or if you want to ask some questions write at (jasiekpojda@gmail.com)

 # PROBABILITY DISTRIBUTIONS